flashsherlock/fMRIdata/learning/readme.md

-# These are the scripts I write for learning
+# These are the scripts for learning

 ## homework
 Matlab course homework.

+## mac_settings
+Configuration files for tcsh,zsh, vim, tmux, etc. on mac (also contains windows terminal settings).

+## ubuntu_settings
+Vimrc and bashrc files on ubuntu.

+## shell
+Shell commands (e.g. `bar.sh`: progress bar) or information related to them.

 ## algorithm
 Reading notes for the book about algorithms.

-## Linux command
-Linux commands that have been used.

 ## MCGmodel
 The first script of R, which is about a model of time perception.

+## ett.m
+Use matlab to control ett olfactometer.

+## ettolfactometer.txt
+E-prime codes that control ett olfactometer.

+## fs_install_mcr
+Modified script to install matlab runtime for freesurfer, which can use zip file downloaded before.

-## mac_settings
+## recon_help.txt
-Configuration files for tcsh,zsh, vim, tmux, etc. on mac.
+Instructions for using `recon-all` command.
 <!-- $ c = \sqrt{a^{2}+b_{xy}^{2}+e^{x}} $
 $ \frac{1}{2} $
 $$